QinxiWang/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-I experiement with four classifiers, and here are the overall results:
+I experiement with four sentiment classifiers on the tweets I queried, and here are the overall results:

 - unigram(tf-idf) - GradientBoosting : 70.7%
 - bigram(tf-idf) - GradientBoosting : 62.7%